WHAT ARE THE DIFFERENCES BETWEEN 1G, 2G, 3G, 4G AND 5G

 2G

 The second generation saw the introduction of GSM (Global System for Mobile Communication) technologies as a standard in the early 90’s.
-It allowed for digital voice and data to be sent across the network and allowed users to roam for the first time.
+It allowed for digital voice and data to be sent across the network and allowed users to roam for the first time.2G also used Signalling and Data Confidentially and Mobile Station Authentication to ensure improved security and privacy of telephone calls.

 The standards included GPRS (General Packet Radio Service) and EDGE (enhanced Data Rates in GSM).